techAInewb/Component_Based_AI_Dev_Workflow/QUICKSTART.md

 - ✅ No files exceed 300 lines
 - ✅ Integration testing finds issues early, not at the end
 - ✅ AI assistant helps troubleshoot by referencing docs
+- ✅ Complex components broken into manageable atomic prompts
+- ✅ Each prompt outcome is testable and tested

 ---